jacopen/cf-php-buildpack-binary-build-scripts/README.md

  1. Install the base OS.
 Currently Ubuntu 10.04, 12.04 or 14.04.
  2. Setup an SSH Server on the base OS.
 Add your [ssh key] to the `.ssh/authorized_keys` file on the base OS.
- 3. Run `curl -s https://raw.githubusercontent.com/dmikusa-pivotal/cf-php-buildpack-binary-build-scripts/master/build/run_remote.sh | bash -- [user]@<baseos-ip>`.
+ 3. Run `bash <( curl -s https://raw.githubusercontent.com/dmikusa-pivotal/cf-php-buildpack-binary-build-scripts/master/build/run_remote.sh ) [user]@<baseos-ip>`.

 This will download and run the remote install script, which connects to the remote server and handles everything else.
-Please note that step two is option, but you'll have a much better time if passwordless login is enabled on your remote machine.
+Please note that step two is optional, but you'll have a much better time if passwordless login is enabled on your remote machine.

 See the `run_remote.sh` script below for details.